-One of my favorite team-building exercises is simply called “people trivia.”
-The name says it all: it’s trivia about the people in your organization and it provides the perfect opportunity to learn more about your fellow co-workers.
+With Team Building Trivia (ie People Trivia), the name says it all: it’s trivia about the people in your organization and it provides the perfect opportunity to learn more about your fellow coworkers.

 The questions you ask can be nearly anything, however this is a perfect opportunity to find out more about your fellow employees than the typical business specifics.

-Some example questions that can help you strengthen relationships include:
+Some example questions that can help you strengthen relationships in your team include:

 - What do you want to be when you grow up?